The Wudder Summer Sandlot Special: Young Bambino in "Little League, Big Ego"

 “Well, we’ve got no choice” Scagnetti told his remaining troops “leave left open but shade over from center, I need someone in right to backup throws to first”.

-*his laughs now turning to mumbles as his incomplete team rushed out to fill what it could of the field*
+*his laugh now a mumble as his incomplete team rushed to fill what it could of the field*

-“The kid wants to be traded, fine, he can go play for Lions, DePetrio will take all the kids he can get and he can put up with that bullshit”.
+“The kid wants to be traded, fine, he can go play for Lions, DePetrio will take all the kids he can get, and then he can put up with that bullshit”.

 Chapter 5: A New Coach Comes A-Courting

-And so the negotiation had begun in Coach Scagnetti’s mind as his runaway player jogged home after the movie to make sure he got himself back from Boom’s in a time conducive to when he would have returned from his baseball game.
+And so the negotiation had begun in Coach Scagnetti’s mind ,as his runaway player jogged home, after the movie to make sure he got himself back from Boom’s on time, conducive to when he would have returned from his baseball game.

 Maybe about an hour later after dinner had finished, the phone at the house rang.

-Not knowing who might be calling or what might be said, Bam raced to the kitchen receiver and proved to be the quickest on the draw.
+Not knowing who might be calling Ann Koelling or what might be said, Bam raced to the kitchen receiver and proved quickest on the draw.

 “Hi, is this Bam?”

 “This is Derek DePetrio, I coach Lions.
 We hear you’re looking to change teams.”